Waste Shipment – Transboundary

 The notifying person forwards for that purpose the signed copies of the movement document to the competent authorities at the place of dispatch and at the place of destination as well as to the competent authorities for transit and the consignee.
 He/she keeps for himself/herself a copy of the movement document.
 The original of the movement document is kept by the facility receiving the wastes.

-With every transport the movement document and copies of the notification form (including the written declarations of consent of the competent authorities plus requirements, if there are any) must be taken along.
+With every transport the movement document and copies of the notification form (including the written declarations or decisions of consent of the competent authorities plus requirements, if there are any) must be carried along.

-The facility containing the wastes must confirm the acceptance of the wastes in writing within a period of three working days after their reception.
-This confirmation must be indicated in the movement document or attached with it.
+The facility receiving the wastes must confirm the acceptance of the wastes in writing within a period of three working days after their reception.
+This confirmation must be indicated in the movement document or attached to it.
 The notifying person and the affected competent authorities will receive signed copies of the movement document with the confirmation.

 At the latest 30 days after the termination of the recovery or disposal and not later than one calendar year after the reception of the wastes (or within a shorter period fixed by the competent authorities) the termination of the recovery or the disposal of the wastes must be certified.
 This certification shall be indicated in the movement document or attached with it.
 The notifying person and the affected competent authorities will receive signed copies of the movement document with the certification.